arincdemir/memory_game/README.md

 #### mygrid.h
 We created the function declarations and the following data fields:
 - `score` to hold how many cards have been matched yet.
+- `state` holding how many cards are open right now
 - `tries` to hold how many tries the player has left.
 - `firstShownIdentifier` to determine which button is shown first.
 - `secondShownIdentifier` to determine which button is shown second.